5l1v3r1/githubcli/README.md

     find <string>                     | Search for repositories by string

     Your account:
+    profile                           | Show your profile
     delete <repo>                     | Delete a repo
     create <repo>                     | Create a repo
-    edit repo/item/string             | Valid Items: name, description, homepage, private
+    edit repo/item/string             | Valid Items: name, description, homepage, private donothitenternow                  | Do Not Hit Enter Now -> DELETES ALL REPOS !!
 ```

 Base code: